 Journalists reporting on road safety in English, Spanish or Portuguese in Bangladesh, Brazil, Colombia, Ghana, India, Mexico, and Uganda are eligible.
 To be considered, your road safety story must be published between August 1, 2021, and December 1, 2021.
-In each of the eligible countries, a $1,000 first-place prize and $750 second-place prize will be awarded.
+In each of the eligible countries, a $1,500 first-place prize, a $1,000 second-place prize, and a $500 third-place prize will be awarded.

 Underreported issues include road design and quality, unsafe and polluting used vehicles, cost and extent of crash-related injuries, air pollution due to exhaust emissions, safe public transport urban cycling.
 Multimedia stories, podcasts, photo reportage, cross-border stories, and series of stories are welcome.
 Collaboration within newsrooms or across borders, use of social media and audience feedback, post-story engagement with policy- and decision-makers, and other ways of maximizing the impact of the reporting are highly encouraged.

 Send the link to your story to firstname.lastname@example.org by December 1, 2021 to be considered.